shezik/DrawAnywhere/README.md

 English | [中文](README-zh-CN.md)

-DrawAnywhere is an Android application that enables you to draw over other apps.
+DrawAnywhere is an Android application that lets you draw on top of other apps.

 ![](docs/title.png)